okikio/joseph/README.md

 ---

 ### *Editing*
-You will most likely only need to change some text and maybe an image here and there, but I added the ability for you to change how the website looks completely, while still making it easy for you to understand, to reach this objects I created **containers**.
-Containers are components in the website that can be tweaked and edited easily while keeping the website design clean.
-The list of containers can be found in the [containers.js](./containers.js) file.
-All editing you will ever do is in one easy file the [config.js](./config.js) file.
-The **config.js** is very busy but easy to tweak.
-When you first open the file type the shortcuts to fold all code (to make code easy to read), The beauty of Visual Studio Code is
+You will most likely only change some text and an image here and there.
+To add new pages and edit old ones you need to navigate to [views/pages](/view/pages) re  When you first open the file type the shortcuts to fold all code (to make code easy to read), The beauty of Visual Studio Code is

 <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd>